String theory in twistor space and minimal tension holography: Vertex operators and bulk physics

-We will now concentrate on the more interesting, non-trivial, sector of the theory, given by the spectrally flowed states.
-There are many expressions for these vertex operators of the $k=1$ string in the literature \cite{Naderi:2022bus,Dei:2023ivl,Knighton:2023mhq} and, as with all string theories, we identify these vertex operators --- the observables of the theory --- with asymptotic states that propagate from infinity.
-In the case of the Euclidean $AdS_3$ string, infinity is a Euclidean sphere and so our vertex operators are inserted at the boundary.
+There are many expressions for the vertex operators of the $k=1$ string in the literature \cite{Naderi:2022bus,Dei:2023ivl,Knighton:2023mhq}.
+We have shown in \S\ref{sec:euclidean_AdS3}, that in the case of Euclidean $AdS_3$, our vertex operators are inserted at the boundary which is a $\C\P^1$.
 The fact that the boundary twistor space may be identified with the boundary spacetime directly means that the interpretation of the vertex operators in terms of the boundary ambitwistor space is straightforward.
 Our interest in this section is to better understand how these objects can be understood in terms of the bulk variables.
-We begin by recasting the vertex operators in terms of naturally projective objects that may be understood in terms of bulk minitwistors and then we propose a simple analogue of the Penrose transform to write the vertex operators in terms of bulk variables.
+We begin by recasting the vertex operators with spectral flow $w\geq 1$ in terms of naturally projective objects that may be understood in terms of bulk minitwistors and then we propose a simple analogue of the Penrose transform to write the vertex operators in terms of bulk spacetime variables.